Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Sobel notes, ” If we aspire to developmentally appropriate science education, then the first talk is to become animals, to understand them from the inside out, before asking children to study them or save them.”

-Does your Outdoor Classroom attract wildlife?
-Does your outdoor space invite children to pick up animals, care for them and/or observe wildlife?
+Does your Outdoor Classroom and/or Backyard Teaching Garden attract wildlife?
+Does your outdoor space invite children to pick up animals, care for them, and observe wildlife?
 Do you have a Butterfly garden?
 Bird Houses and Feeders?
 Pond?

 Principle 4: Maps and Paths